St. Mary's Convent High School, Goa: Foundation

 The school was set up in 1948 in the then Portuguese colony of Goa, when formal schooling for women was unusual.
 It was launched by the Apostolic Carmel Congregation of Mangalore.

-On 1 January 1948, two nuns – Mother Mercedes who later became the first Superior of St Mary's and Sr Augsta – were sent from Mangalore to Margao where they joined two other members of the Congregation, Sr Nympha and Sr Ephigenia.
+On 1 January 1948, two nuns – Mother Mercedes who later became the first Superior of St Mary's and Sr Agusta – were sent from Mangalore to Margao where they joined two other members of the Congregation, Sr Nympha and Sr Ephigenia.
 The four went to Mapusa and together founded the school, which completed six decades of service in 2008.

 Some 130 girls were taken over from the nearby Jesuit school currently called St Britto.
 By June 1948, the student number rose to 187.
 The first inspection took place in October of that year, though the school was not yet officially recognised.
 Facing a lack of water, very little money, and hard times, they were housed in the building which would later become the kindergarten.

 In 1950, the school opened a boarding house with six boarders.
 On 28 August 1950, the school was officially recognised.
 In 1952, the convent sent up its first batch of 14 students for the Matriculation examination.